-Autoimmune Disease: Signs & Symptoms Your Body Is Attacking Itself + Treatments
+Autoimmune Disease: Signs & Symptoms The Body Is Attacking Itself + Treatments

 Naturopathic Nuggets about Autoimmune Disease

 - Over 50 million North Americans suffer from Autoimmune Diseases, of which almost 75% are women.
-It can happen to you, if it’s in your genes
+It can happen to anyone, if it’s in their genes

-- WIth Autoimmune Diseases, the immune system goes haywire, confusing the tissues of your body as foreign, and attacks them
+- With Autoimmune Diseases, the immune system goes haywire, confusing the tissues of the body as foreign, and attacks them

 - Mental, emotional & physical stressors trigger Autoimmune Disease, of which food allergies are the biggest physical stressor causing Autoimmunity.

 - Autoimmune Diseases cause inflammation which destroys the body’s tissues, affecting function